Explorer window

 Anchored=false and CanCollide=falseEvery BasePart that isn't anchored and can't collide.

 • The or conjunction operates just like the or operator in code.
-Groups within parentheses, conjoined by or, find everything within multiple combined filters.
+Groups within parentheses, conjoined by or, find everything within multiple combined queries.

 Cat or DogEverything that has Cat or Dog in its name.